paragonie/halite/README.md

 If you need a version of Halite before 4.0, see the documentation relevant to that particular branch.

+To install Halite, you first need to [install libsodium](https://paragonie.com/book/pecl-libsodium/read/00-intro.md#installing-libsodium).
+You may or may not need the PHP extension.
+For most people, this means running...

+    sudo apt-get install php7.2-sodium

+...or an equivalent command for your operating system and PHP version.

 ## Using Halite in Your Project

 Check out the [documentation](doc).
 The basic Halite API is designed for simplicity: